 I tell nearly every class, “kids are more fun than adults” and it’s true.
 Each child is different, but there’s one common trait they share: curiosity.
-Keeping that fire alive, that passion for exploring and discovering, drives me.
+Keeping that fire alive, stoking that flame, their passion for exploring and discovering, drives me.
 The 21st century is the most exciting time in the history of the world to be alive.
-I want to be part of the transition—as we redefine our relationship with nature and design a world that takes us past the Industrial Revolution.
+I want to be part of the transition; as we redefine our relationship with nature and design a world that takes us past the Industrial Revolution.

 9. What are your favorite childhood memories?

-Catching frogs at my grandparents, playing pick-up ice hockey and swimming in golf course creeks & ponds.
+Catching frogs at my grandparents, playing pick-up ice hockey and swimming in golf course creeks and ponds.
 We ran around outdoors, unsupervised.
 I used to think Mom and Dad were cruel for not allowing us to watch TV.
 We also ate well- dinner plates full of color.
 We had gardens and Mom would say, “go pick salad, beans and berries for dinner.”
-I’m not saying I didn’t love pancakes, but we exercised and ate plenty of nutrient dense fruits and veggies.
+I’m not saying I didn’t love pancakes, but we burned calories and ate plenty of nutrient dense foods.

 8. Did you always want to work with kids?

-When I began doing community service in high school, I realized two things: a lot of people are born with the odds stacked way against them.
-I was lucky and I gained this perspective.
+When I began doing community service in high school two things became clear: a lot of people are born with the odds stacked way against them.
 Secondly, I discovered a love for teaching kids.
-Yes, I got busy with a career at a big tech company, but stayed engaged with what was going on in the world.
-The more I paid attention, the more I wanted to be involved—with childhood education and with figuring out how business can prosper, without destroying life.
-With only one life to live, I had to decide: would I be part of the solution or continue to be part of the problem.
-There is no neutral.
+Yes, even as I got busy with a career at a big tech company, I paid attention to what was going on in the world.
+And I kept asking questions, e.g. Why is it that when we flip on a light switch or gas up our car, we have no idea the consequences?
+Why do businesses profits go up when they skirt the responsibility for the damage they do?
+So, with only one life to live, I decided I’d work with kids and try be a part of the solution.

 7. Why is it important to connect kids to nature?